singh-man/books/crackingTheCoding/18_advancedTopics.md

 1. Create a queue order, which will eventually store the valid topological sort.
 It is currently empty.
 2. Create a queue processNext.
 This queue will store the next nodes to process.
 3. Count the number of incoming edges of each node and set a class variable node. inbound.
-Nodes typi­cally only store their outgoing edges.
+Nodes typically only store their outgoing edges.
 However, you can count the inbound edges by walking through each node n and, for each of its outgoing edges (n,  x),  incrementing x. inbound.
 4. Walk through the nodes again and add to processNext any node where x. inbound == 0.
 5. While processNext is not empty, do the following:
     - Remove first node n from processNext.